oshahliver/picse/README.md

 ## General Information

 The PICS code (Planetary Interior Composition and Structure code) was developed during my joint PhD program at the university of Bern and Zurich.
-It generates one dimensional, static structure and composition models of terrestrial planets and water-worlds.
+It generates static, multi-layered structure and composition models of the interiors of terrestrial planets and water-worlds under the assumption of hydrostatic equilibrium and adiabatic thermal gradients.

 ## Installation